 Overview of Florida Housing Market

-While some areas of Florida have affordable housing markets, homeownership in Florida comes with some risk.
-The state has one of the highest foreclosure rates and homeowners insurance costs in the country.
+While some areas of Florida boast affordable housing markets, homeownership in Florida comes with some risk.
+The state has some of the highest foreclosure rates and homeowners insurance costs in the country.
 However, Florida's 0.83% average effective property tax rate is less than the national mark.

 National Mortgage Rates

 Enter your details below to estimate your monthly mortgage payment with taxes, fees and insurance.

 Not sure how much you can afford?
 Try our home affordability calculator.